MiranCZ/BedrockSeedCracker/README.md

+THIS MOD JUST USES THE BEDROCK BLOCK, IT IS FOR JAVA EDITION

 This is basically a java port of [MisterX's "NetherBedrockCracker"](https://github.com/19MisterX98/Nether_Bedrock_Cracker) written in rust.
 It has the addition of also being able to crack the world seed (even if the world's seed is set manually).